Remote Machine Monitoring: A Game-Changer for Machine Builders

 Secondly, most manufacturers have little interest in software companies integrating with their internal networks via ethernet or wi-fi.
 To that end, many industrial machines were not designed to connect to the Internet and therefore would be exposed over an open network.
 As a result, many manufacturers do not have the proper security in place to protect data from being stolen or equipment from being hacked.

-SaaS platforms—such as MachineMetrics—address all of these issues, including the ability to encrypt data before transfer, leveraging MachineMetrics Edge that allows the transfer of data via Cellular to circumvent a manufacturer’s internal network entirely, and an easy self-installed interface with a range of machines, enabling manufacturers to limit their concern about having to use different monitoring solutions on their factory floors.
+SaaS platforms—such as MachineMetrics—address all of these issues, including the ability to encrypt data before transfer, leveraging MachineMetrics Edge that allows the transfer of data via Cellular to circumvent a manufacturer’s internal network entirely, and an easy self-installed interface with a range of machines, enabling manufacturers to limit their concern about having to use different industrial equipment monitoring solutions on their factory floors.

 The future opportunities for machine builders: predictive maintenance and beyond!